FHU/2023-os-memes/_posts/2023-02-08-GreeneGunnar14-scheduler-mlfq-meme.md

 ---
-title:
+title:  New Job
-author:
+author: danny
-image:
+image: my_turn.png
-chapter:
+chapter: 8
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Rule 3 states that 'When a job enters the system, it is placed at the highest priority (the topmost queue)'.
+Here, Gru is the new job, so he is put at the top of the queue, henceforth making it 'his turn'.